lockevod/Karoo-KDoubleType/README.md

 ## Know Bugs
 - The max number of every field horizontal is 3 digits, but it's better if you don't mix two types with 3 digits always.
-- There isn't possible to configure alignment of the fields (currently, will be in future versions).
 - Not intensive tested with all the fields, please report any issue.
 For example, number adaptation for the fields is not tested with all the fields.

 ## Credits